 Modding Seiko watches is more than a fun hobby—it’s the gateway into the world of custom horology.
 And with the vast ecosystem of SKX and 5KX-compatible parts, no other watch offers as much flexibility at such an accessible entry point.

-Mistakes are part of the journey—but making them on a $150 SKX instead of a $500 custom build is how smart modders get better, faster.
+Mistakes are part of the journey—but making them on a $150 SKX instead of a $500 custom watch is how smart modders get better, faster.
 This guide helps you do just that—while building a watch that’s uniquely yours.

 Ready to learn how to Seiko mod?